CrunchyData/pgCompare/README.md

 - observer-throttle:  Set to true or false, instructs the loader threads to pause and wait for the observer thread to catch up before continuing to load more data into the staging tables.
 - observer-throttle-size:  Number of rows loaded before the loader thread will sleep and wait for clearance from the observer thread.
 - observer-vacuum:  Set to true or false, instructs the observer whether to perform a vacuum on the staging tables during checkpoints.
-- same-rdbms-optimization: When the source and target are the same RDBMS, use optimization available to the database platform.
-Note, using same RDBMS optimization has minimal version requirements on the target platform.

 ### repository
 - repo-host: Host name of server hosting the Postgres repository database.